allegro/allegro.tech/_posts/2018-09-28-turnilo-lets-change-the-way-people-explore-big-data.md

 This not only simplified the whole build process but also changed the way we could develop new features with live reloading and source maps being available to the browser’s development tools.

-Equipped with the new build process we were ready to run some mundane tasks needed after making the fork:
+Equipped with the new build process we were ready to perform some mundane tasks needed after making the fork:

-*   Adjusting copyrights and proper licence for an open source.
+*   Adjusting copyrights and proper licence for an open source project.
 *   Changing the project name and most references to it from Pivot or Swiv to Turnilo.
 *   Upgrading the [Imply Plywood](https://github.com/implydata/plywood) dependency was the most time consuming but also the most important task because the library provides an API for querying Druid cluster.
 As a fun fact,